 In the end, the lifespan depends on how well you service your heater.
 Even gas pool heaters, which have shorter lives than electric or solar units, can last up to 15 years if maintained well.
 The better you maintain your equipment, the longer it’ll run to heat your water for those delightful pool sessions.

-Any further questions on pool heaters?
+Do you have any further questions about pool heaters?
 Don’t hesitate to reach out; I’m here to help!
 Check out some of the related guides on pool heaters below.